 What’s my BATNA – my walkaway option if the deal fails?

 (See also: What is BATNA?
 How to Find Your Best Alternative to a Negotiated Agreement)

 What are my most important interests, in ranked order?

 (See also: Know Your BATNA: The Power of Information in Negotiation)

 What is the other side’s BATNA, and what are his interests?

-(See also: Negotiation Skills: Three Sources of Power at the Bargaining Table)
+(See also: BATNA and Other Sources of Power at the Negotiation Table)